makotoy/makospell/README.md

 You can set `MYSpellCheckerAspellConf` environment variable to use different config file.
 See [this Stack Overflow thread](http://stackoverflow.com/questions/25385934/setting-environment-variables-via-launchd-conf-no-longer-works-in-os-x-yosemite/26586170#26586170) for how to set environment variables at login.

+### Compiling dictionaries

+You then need to prepare word lists.

+1. Download dictionary files from Aspell FTP directory ftp://ftp.gnu.org/gnu/aspell/dict/0index.html.
+2. Put the directory, say, `aspell6-en-2016.11.20-0` in `external-libs`.
+   This directory is again listed in `.gitignore`, but you might want to update it if there there is an update.
+3. If you already have `.aspell.conf` file, temporarily rename it to something else.
+4. cd to `aspell6-en-2016.11.20-0` and do

+        $ PROJ_DIR=/path/to/proj; ./configure --vars DESTDIR=${PROJ_DIR}/external-libs/dict/ ASPELL_FLAGS="--per-conf=${PROJ_DIR}/external-libs/aspell.en.dict-compile.conf --data-dir=${PROJ_DIR}/external-libs/aspell-0.60.6.1/data" ASPELL="$( which aspell ) --per-conf=${PROJ_DIR}/external-libs/aspell.en.dict-compile.conf"
+        $ make
+        $ make install

+This should install English dictionary files under `external-libs/dict/en`.
+Then repeat the same for French dictionary.
+However, the configure script is missing a line to process options, so copy the modified one from `external-libs` first.

+    $ cp /path/to/proj/external-libs/configure-fr /path/to/proj/external-libs/aspell-fr-0.50-3
+    $ PROJ_DIR=/path/to/proj; ./configure-fr --vars DESTDIR=${PROJ_DIR}/external-libs/dict/ ASPELL_FLAGS="--per-conf=${PROJ_DIR}/external-libs/aspell.fr.dict-compile.conf --data-dir=${PROJ_DIR}/external-libs/aspell-0.60.6.1/data" ASPELL="$( which aspell ) --per-conf=${PROJ_DIR}/external-libs/aspell.fr.dict-compile.conf"

 ### Referencing existing Aspell library